algorandfoundation/TEALScript/pages/getting_started.md

 This will set up a project repository with TEALScript, ESLint, algokit generate, and some tests.

+More information about how to use the template is provided in the template's README.

 ## Manual Installation

+If you do not wish to use the above Algokit template, you can manually install TEALScript to any project with npm.

 ### Installing TEALScript

 TEALScript can be installed from npm via `npm install @algorandfoundation/tealscript`.